kushaldas/lym/docs/startingcommands.rst

     $ wc -w hello.txt
     17 hello.txt

-The *-l* flag finds the number of line in a file, *-w* counts the number of words in the file.
+The *-l* flag finds the number of lines in a file, *-w* counts the number of words in the file.

 echo command
 -------------

-*echo* command echos any given string to the display.
+*echo* command echoes any given string to the display.

 ::